xapicohort/team-captivate-jslibrary/README.md

 Step 4:
 From this folder copy these files

-        ` controller.js,
-          controllerNoIE.js,
+          controller.js
+          controllerNoIE.js
           tincan.js

           Place in the captivate publish folder assets/js folder.

 Step5:

-In the index.html or index_scorm.html page that is published by captivate you need to add the changes reflect in superWrapper Source folder> index.html
+In the index.html or index_scorm.html page that is published by captivate:

-Lines 15 - 33 must be added (these are all new things, so they just need to be pasted in)
+        Add the changes reflect in superWrapper Source folder> indexSource.html Lines 15 - 33 must be added (these are all new things, so they just need to be pasted in)

 Step 6:

-Lines 128 - 137 change one line from the publish package, the original line (132) is commented out in this example and its replacement line is added line 133
+        Find this line in index.html:
+            var lJSFiles = [  'assets/js/jquery-1.11.3.min.js','assets/js/CPM.js' ];

+            Replace with Lines 128 - 137 from superwrapper source folder>indexSource.html
 Step 7:

     -Scorm only - zip package from inside folder for lms payload